Paisius of Hilendar

-Honour
+Veneration and Legacy

+On 26 June 1962, he was canonised by the Bulgarian Orthodox Church with the title of "Venerable".

+He is venerated in the Eastern Orthodox Church as a saint, particularly in the Bulgarian Orthodox Church, sharing a feast day with his namesake, St. Paisius the Great, on 19 June.

 Paisiy Peak on Livingston Island in the South Shetland Islands, Antarctica is named after Paisiy of Hilendar.

 The saint is portrayed on the obverse of the Bulgarian 2 lev banknote, issued in 1999 and 2005.